ekqt/ekqtblog/src/data/how-to-use-a-development-server.md

 ## 1. Setting up your project

-Once you've install both, we should be ready to start.
+Once you've installed both, we should be ready to start.
 For this guide, we'll create a regular Vanilla.js project (only using HTML, CSS and JavaScript).
-Go ahead launch VS Code and open a terminal window by navigating to **View > Terminal.**
+Go ahead, launch VS Code and open a terminal window by navigating to **View > Terminal.**

-Once the terminal opens, type the following commands replacing the placeholders with your own:
+Once the terminal opens, type the following commands, replacing the placeholders with your own:

 ```javascript
 ## By default, Terminal will open in your user directory: